6 min read | 5 July, 2019 By Nick Hardy

 For organisations that use multiple software systems, spreadsheets and paper records to manage employee information, handling even a single SAR could be a headache - especially if an employee has been with a company for a number of years.
 Managing multiple SARs could very easily become a complete nightmare which wreak havoc with HR administrators' lives.

-This is where dedicated HR management software systems like Breathe can help.
+This is where dedicated HR management systems like Breathe can help.
 By centralising all employee information and documents within a single, password-protected system, HR admin staff and business managers can help mitigate the risk of a data breach, and at the same time ensure that if an employee does make an SAR all required information can be provided easily and quickly.

 It’s important to look for a system for which every employee within an organisation has their own unique log-in.
 The ability to set different access and user permissions is just as vital.
 This ensures that people can only see what they are meant to see, and that HR administrators have complete control over what documents and information are visible to people.